IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2021-08-12-open-ai-codex.markdown

 Needed to replace some of the references to the "tree" variable with "origTree" (origTree was introduced by me; did not exist with the Codex code).

 **Comments**
 This surprisingly (to me) resulted in a compile error on the first run after "Codex it".
-The fix was fairly simple once I had figure out how to parse the problem (thanks to having done similar problems earlier).
+The fix was fairly simple once I had figured out how to parse the problem (thanks to having done similar problems earlier).

 **Time to solve**
 1 < x < 5